 - Leave contact info on moving day.
 Be sure to leave your contact information with whoever will be occupying your former residence, even if it’s just a note on the kitchen countertop.
 Sometimes mail doesn’t get forwarded right away or you accidently leave something valuable behind.
 The new residents will be more likely to try to reach you if they have your info on hand.

-Want more expert moving tips?
+Want more expert moving tips and tricks?
 Check out our FREE homebuyer guides today: Browse homebuyer guides »